McTopaz/TestableWpf/README.md

  * Add necessary AutomationProperties reference. (see how-to beelow)
  * Make sure your WPF-application is compiled.

-4) Acquire the TestableWpf DLL-file.
+2) Acquire the TestableWpf DLL-file.
-5) Add a Unit test project to your solution.
+3) Add a Unit test project to your solution.

-6) In your test project:
+4) In your test project:
  * Add a reference to your WPF-application's project file.
  * Add a reference to the TestableWpf DLL-file.
  * Add references to necessary NET-Framework DLL files. (see list bellow)

-7) Create as many unit test files you need.
+5) Create as many unit test files you need.
    It's recommended one test file per control (Windows or UserControls) in your WPf.

-8) In each unit test file:
+6) In each unit test file:
  * Add necessary using statements. (see list bellow)

-9) Implement the test you need for your WPF-application.
+7) Implement the test you need for your WPF-application.
+8) Run the tests in Visual Studio.

 ### Include AutomationProperties in your WPF-application
 TestableWPF uses AutomationProperties to access your controls in your code.